thedynamiclinker/sudocode/lost+found/We.md

 1: Can't we just stay here?
 I'm feeling a bit sea sick from all this context switchi---

 0: Stop whining and get in.
 Things are about to get good.
+This story's for us, by us.
+For two, by two.
+Wouldn't be the same to just tell it to myself.
+Quit complaining and follow me.

+1: _(Evincing nau{tical,sea}.
+See: sick)_

 goto: [[lost+found/fini/In the Beginning|the beginning]].